 How will I be taught, and will there be any work outside the class?

-Please read and/or watch The Spanish Tragedy and Hamlet before the first class.
-Thereafter, it is strongly recommended that you read or watch each play before the relevant class for maximum enjoyment; you may be given optional short questions/exercises to guide your reading or to prepare for a class.
+Please read The Spanish Tragedy before the first class.
+(When reading The Spanish Tragedy, you will find it helpful to be broadly familiar with Shakespeare’s Hamlet).
+Thereafter, it is strongly recommended that you read each play before the relevant class for maximum enjoyment; you may be given optional short questions/exercises to guide your reading or to prepare for a class.